hamishhuggard/models-and-marginalia/docs/_posts/2024-05-20-optimizers.md

 ## Conclusion

 While Adam and its variants are popular choices, there's no one-size-fits-all optimizer.
 The best choice depends on your specific problem, dataset, and model architecture.
-Experiment with different optimizers and their hyperparameters to find what works best for your use case.
+For a more detailed comparison of optimization algorithms, see [Ruder's comprehensive overview](https://arxiv.org/abs/1609.04747).

 Remember that the optimizer is just one part of the training process.
 Proper initialization, learning rate scheduling, and regularization are equally important for successful model training.

+## References

+1. [Robbins, H., & Monro, S. (1951).
+A Stochastic Approximation Method.](https://projecteuclid.org/journals/annals-of-mathematical-statistics/volume-22/issue-3/A-Stochastic-Approximation-Method/10.1214/aoms/1177729586.full) - The original paper introducing stochastic approximation methods.

+2. [Polyak, B. T. (1964).
+Some methods of speeding up the convergence of iteration methods.](https://link.springer.com/article/10.1007/BF01086565) - Introduces the concept of momentum in optimization.

+3. [Hinton, G. (2012).
+Lecture 6.5-rmsprop: Divide the gradient by a running average of its recent magnitude.](https://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) - The original RMSprop algorithm.

+4. [Kingma, D. P., & Ba, J. (2014).
+Adam: A Method for Stochastic Optimization.](https://arxiv.org/abs/1412.6980) - The paper introducing the Adam optimizer.

+5. [Loshchilov, I., & Hutter, F. (2017).
+Decoupled Weight Decay Regularization.](https://arxiv.org/abs/1711.05101) - Introduces AdamW and explains the importance of proper weight decay implementation.

+6. [Ruder, S. (2016).
+An overview of gradient descent optimization algorithms.](https://arxiv.org/abs/1609.04747) - A comprehensive overview of optimization algorithms in deep learning.